 - Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Just make sure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and confirm that they are not blocked by furniture or drapery.

 - Call Midland Air Service Experts.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to a costly repair.
 When your air conditioner ices over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a new system.
 Unfortunately, many homeowners are forced to decide between installing a new system and repairing the old unit.
-If you act quickly and call a NATE-certified technician, you have better odds of having a less expensive repair.
+If you act quickly and call a ACE-certified technician, you have better odds of having a less expensive repair.
 Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.